Frequently Asked Questions

 No. Each submersible pump that Cqure Water installs includes a riser pipe that carries water from the pump to an area under the roof of the tank at the access hatch.
 A quick-connect fitting allows easy removal for the pump through the hatch.
 Since there is only one connection to the pump and it’s inside the water, there is little risk of a pump leak that could cause loss of stored water.
 The pump is also protected from freezing, overheating, vandalism, animals, insects and UV damage from sunlight.

-What kind of maintenance requirements are there for a rainwater harvesting system?
+What kind of maintenance does a rainwater harvesting system require?

 Rainwater harvesting requires little maintenance by the homeowner.
 The majority of the maintenance tasks are needed annually and can be performed by Cqure Water as part of an annual service agreement.
 There are minor housekeeping tasks that clients can take on themselves, like occasionally emptying a filter basket or draining the system between dry spells.